 The Health Insurance Marketplace is a website where you can apply for and purchase health insurance.
 The marketplace is also called the “exchange.”
 Some states have created and operate their own state-based exchanges.
 Other states are leaving that responsibility to the federal government.
 However, everyone begins the search for health insurance at the same place: www.healthcare.gov.

 To find health insurance coverage, you may apply for insurance at the exchange when the open enrollment period begins.
 Open enrollment for 2016 started on November 1, 2016, and ends January 31, 2017.
 If you don’t buy insurance during an open enrollment period, you might still be able to get coverage by showing you had a major life change or that your income is low enough that you can’t purchase insurance.

-Once your application is processed, you learn which insurance plans you are able to purchase.
-You will also find out if you are eligible for discounts, tax credits, or lower out-of-pocket costs.
-The application can also tell you if you qualify for Medicaid, a health insurance plan for low-income individuals and families.
+Once your application is processed, you learn which insurance plans are available to you.
+You also find out if you are eligible for discounts, tax credits, or lower out-of-pocket costs.
+The application tells you if you qualify for Medicaid, a health insurance plan for low-income individuals and families.

 What insurance plans do not meet this requirement?

 You may still face a penalty if one of the insurance plans below is the only health insurance plan you have:

 - insurance coverage that only pays for treatments related to a specific condition or issue